pxslip/db-studio/docs/contributing/translations.md

 ---
 description:
-  Directus supports internationalization across the entire App.
+  d9 supports internationalization across the entire App.
 Many languages are currently supported, with more being added all the time.
 Anyone can add or refine any languages through the integration with Crowdin
 readTime: 2 min read
 ---